Find your most expensive lines of code with Amazon CodeGuru

 • Input Validation: Checks for malformed or malicious data from untrusted sources

-You can also view all code reviews in the “Code reviews” console page (Reviewer section).
+You can view all code reviews in the “Code reviews” console page (Reviewer section).
 The page lists all code review information such as, the status of the code review, the repository, the number of recommendations, and more.
 You can click on a successfully completed code review to view recommendation details, search for recommendations and see the number of lines analyzed.
-You may also give feedback on CodeGuru recommendations by clicking on thumbs up or thumbs down icon below the recommendation.
+You may also give feedback on CodeGuru recommendations by clicking on the thumbs up or thumbs down icon below the recommendation.

 Amazon CodeGuru Profiler

 Amazon CodeGuru Profiler is always searching for application performance optimizations, identifying your most “expensive” lines of code and recommending ways to fix them to reduce CPU utilization, cut compute costs, and improve application performance.
 For example, CodeGuru Profiler can identify when your application is consuming excessive CPU capacity on a logging routine instead of executing on core business logic.

 CodeGuru Profiler is designed to continuously run on production with minimal overhead which means you can leave it on all the time with minimal impact on application performance.
 It enables you to profile and troubleshoot your application using real customer traffic patterns and easily discover performance issues.
 With the profiler data and ML-powered recommendations, you can identify and fix performance issues for your applications in production.
 CodeGuru Profiler also provides a heap summary, so you can identify what objects are using up memory at any given time.

 CodeGuru Profiler continuously analyzes application CPU utilization, heap usage, and latency characteristics to show you where you are spending the most cycles or time in your application.
 The CPU and latency analysis is presented in an interactive flame graph that helps you easily understand which code paths consume the most resources, verify that your application is performing as expected, and uncover areas that can be optimized further.